-How does the SEED Policy Prototyping process work?
+The SEED Policy Prototyping process

-1 | ECOSYSTEM MAPPING
+1 | CHALLENGE IDENTIFICATION

 2 | KICK-OFF LAB

-3 | FEEDBACK LAB
+3 | REFINEMENT

-4 | TRANSITION LAB
+4 | SCALE UP

-Who is selected to participate in the SEED Labs?
+Who participates in the SEED Labs

 Participants in the SEED Policy Prototyping Labs are policy-makers and implementers of national and regional public initiatives.
 Prototype development group members and group hosts are chosen based on their expertise and commitment to driving the innovation of policy instruments which support eco-inclusive entrepreneurship in strategic sectors.